KaiPereira/KaiPereira/README.md

 ### Hey there, I'm Kai!

-I'm a 17 year old maker from Canada hacking on PCB's, building hardware and travelling!
+I'm an 18 year old maker from Canada hacking on PCB's, building hardware and travelling!

 I've done a lot of cool things like:
 - Ran a popup cafe in China with other hackers